Harbor Boulevard Roadway Improvements Project (2016)

 Creating a “window on the waterfront” for the Wilmington community, this project includes a waterfront promenade, pedestrian plaza, parking lot, realignment of Water Street adjacent to the railroad tracks and parking northwest of Banning's Landing Community Center.
 Project improvements to the eight-acre site will include landscaping, irrigation, signage, lighting, as well as site furnishings such as public seating, bike racks and public drinking fountains.
 Construction is expected to begin in 2018 at a total project cost of $52.7 million, paid by the Port of Los Angeles.

-The Wilmington Waterfront Pedestrian Bridge project involves the construction of a pedestrian bridge along Avalon Boulevard to provide pedestrian access to the future Wilmington Waterfront Promenade.
+The Avalon Promenade and Gateway Project involves the construction of a pedestrian bridge along Avalon Boulevard to provide pedestrian access to the future Wilmington Waterfront Promenade.
 In February 2017, the Los Angeles Harbor Commission approved a three-year, $1.5 million contract with engineering firm T.Y.
 Lin International to design the 1,300-foot-long walkway.
 Construction is expected to begin in 2019 at a total project cost of $14.9 million, paid by the Port of Los Angeles.

 AltaSea at the Port of Los Angeles (2018)